JasonShevik/minotaur-chess-ai/README.md

 # minotaur-chess-ai
-This is an AI for playing chess that I am developing.
-It utilizes a neural network to evaluate the board and determine the next move.
+This is a chess AI that I am developing.
+It utilizes a neural network to evaluate the board and determine the best next move.
 This AI does not use a search function to look multiple moves ahead.
 I'm interested to see how powerful I can make this bot without ever calculating ahead.

+Since the model will not calculate ahead, it will be a classifier model rather than a regression model.
+It will have two output nodes with one for the starting square and one for the ending square which together describe a single move (there will be a special case for castling).

+## Training plan
+#### Supervised learning
+A collection of chess positions will be curated (through random generation and/or randomly chosen positions in lichess chess960 games).
+These positions will then be evaluated by Stockfish 16 at high depth to ensure very high quality data.
+The Stockfish evaluation depth will be determined by the evaluation of the position at depth 20.
+The more even the position, the higher the depth, up to a depth of 50 or 60 for the most equal positions.
+This is to optimize the data labeling process, since close positions are more critical, and I don't want to waste additional compute power on clearly won/lost positions.

+Since chess is solved for positions with 7 or fewer pieces, I will only use Stockfish to evaluate positions with greater than 7 pieces.
+Endgame databases will be used to get high quality labeled data for positions with 7 or fewer pieces.

+#### Reinforcement learning
+The model will also be trained using reinforcement learning through [self-play](https://en.wikipedia.org/wiki/Self-play), similar to AlphaZero or LeelaChessZero.
+I would like to employ this method both as a fine-tuning strategy after doing supervised learning, and as a standalone strategy to be used from scratch, then look at the results of both strategies.

+I would also like to do self-play in a tournament structure rather than one-on-one matches.
+I believe this will reduce gaps in knowledge and result in a model that is the most well-rounded.

+#### Adversarial model -> supervised learning
+After using the previous methods (either supervised + self-play fine-tuning, or standalone self-play) I would like to train an adversarial network to learn the weaknesses of my model.
+This method was used to [defeat the superhuman Go AI, KataGo](https://arxiv.org/abs/2211.00241).
+Afterward, the American human, Kellin Pelrine, was able to learn this strategy to [defeat KataGo](https://arstechnica.com/information-technology/2023/02/man-beats-machine-at-go-in-human-victory-over-ai/).
+If my adversarial model is able to defeat the Minotaur model, I will then take positions from games that Minotaur lost and feed them into Stockfish 16 at high depth, and use that data to fine-tune the model with additional supervised learning.

+This process will then be repeated.